Smith Continues to Amaze with Latest Recognition

 |0

-This work, Smith Continues to Amaze with Latest Recognition [Image 2 of 2], by Dan Grubb, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Smith Continues to Amaze with Latest Recognition, by Dan Grubb, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.